API Errors

 Something went wrong on our side.

 Fix: Retry the request after a short delay.
-If the error persists, check the status page or contact support.
+If the error persists, check the status page or contact support with the X-Foura-Request-Id from the failed response.

 503: Service Disabled or At Capacity